Janie Allan: Taxation protests

-Allan was taken to court in 1913.
+Allan was taken to court again in 1913.
 In addition to direct suffragette action, she was involved with and supported the Women's Tax Resistance League, which argued that as women could not vote and therefore were not represented in parliament, they should not be subject to taxation.
 These beliefs led to her refusal to pay super tax on her income and investments for the financial year ending April 1912.
 At her trial on 1 March 1913, Allan defended herself and argued that as women were not considered 'persons' under the Franchise Act, they should not be considered 'persons' under the Finance Act either.
 The judge, Lord Cullen, found against her and stated that "it being clear on a construction of these [tax] statutes that women are not excluded from their scope."

 The St. Andrew's Halls incident

-By early 1914, Allan had become one of the principal organizers for the WSPU in western Scotland, based in Glasgow.
+By early 1914, Allan had become one of the principal organisers for the WSPU in western Scotland, based in Glasgow.
 On 9 March 1914, Emmeline Pankhurst, the WSPU national leader, was to address a public meeting at St Andrew's Halls in the city, and Allan was in attendance.
 Ethel Moorhead said Allan had a presence due to her height, beauty and quietness.
 The event took place when Pankhurst had recently been released from prison under the terms of the new, so-called 'Cat and Mouse Act', introduced by the government to counter the suffragette hunger strikes.
-In accordance with the Act, once Pankhurst was returned to full health she was due to be rearrested and re-incarcerated.
+In accordance with the Act, once Pankhurst was returned to full health, she was due to be rearrested and re-incarcerated.

 Glasgow police decided to use the occasion of the public address to effect the arrest.
 However, the WSPU activists anticipated their action and increased security coverage for their leader, including enforcing strict secrecy surrounding her movements and erecting a concealed barbed wire barrier across the front of the stage.
 A short time into Pankhurst's speech, around 160 police officers stormed the hall and began to move toward the stage.
 They were met by a barrage of thrown chairs and plant pots, and soon fights broke out between the police and members of the audience.
-During the commotion one of the women present drew a revolver and fired several blank cartridges toward the ceiling.
+During the commotion, one of the women present drew a revolver and fired several blank cartridges toward the ceiling.
 The police attempted to apprehend her, but she managed to slip their grasp and escape.
 Despite not being positively identified at the time, many since have stated that Allan was the woman with the revolver.
 She tried in vain for six months afterwards to get a public enquiry into police behaviour.